SealantDirect provides Low-VOC caulk, sealants and adhesives.

 What is a “VOC”?

-In caulks and sealants, VOCs are used as solvents, or thinners, that work with the resin – the part that binds together all the ingredients of the sealant and allows it to adhere to the building materials.
+In sealant and adhesives, VOCs are used as solvents, or thinners, that work with the resin – the part that binds together all the ingredients of the sealant or adhesive and allows it to adhere to the various building materials.

 What does “Low VOC” or “Ultra-Low VOC” mean?

-Given the VOC reductions made possible by technological advancements in the chemical industry, the phrase “Low VOC” is used to describe a product with a VOC content at or below 150 g/L. All products available from sealantsdirect.com and/or Siroflex Inc.®are considered to be “Ultra-Low VOC” as they have VOC content below 50 g/L. A product that is lower in VOC content typically has a lower or even undetectable odor.
+Given the VOC reductions made possible by technological advancements in the chemical industry, the phrase “Low VOC” is used to describe a product with a VOC content at or below 150 g/L. Majority of SealantDirect sealants and adhesives are considered to be “Ultra-Low VOC” as they have VOC content below 50 g/L. A product that is lower in VOC content typically has a lower or even undetectable odor, ideal for interior applications.

 Are all VOC’s toxic?

 Not all VOC’s are considered toxic.
-The materials that sealantsdirect.com and/or Siroflex Inc.® uses in their formulations are considered “zero toxic.”
+The materials in most SealantDirect sealants and adhesives are considered “zero toxic”.
 In other words, they contain no toxic air contaminants or hazardous air pollutants of any kind.
-In fact, the materials in our sealants that by definition are considered VOC’s are the same ingredients used throughout the food, cosmetic, and pharmaceutical industries with wide-ranging regulatory approvals.
+In fact, the materials in these sealants that by definition are considered VOC’s are the same ingredients used throughout the food, cosmetic, and pharmaceutical industries with wide-ranging regulatory approvals.